wmbusmeters/wmbusmeters/README.md

 https://github.com/kokke/tiny-AES128-C

-TODO: CRC checks are still missing.
-If the wrong AES key is supplied you probably get zero readings and sometimes warnings about wrong type of frames.

 There is also a lot of wmbus protocol implementation details that probably are missing.
 They will be added to the program as we figure out how the meters send their data.